samuelhe52/Blog/src/content/posts/en/swift-api-client-part-1.md

 author: "konakona"
 ---

-In this post, we'll explore how to leverage Swift's powerful features, such as Generics, Codable, and Swift Concurrency, to create a clean, layered, and extensible API client library.
+In this series of posts, we'll explore how to leverage Swift's powerful features, such as Generics, Codable, and Swift Concurrency, to create a clean, layered, and extensible API client library.

 In this first part of the series, we will focus on building the foundational layers of our API client: